pronazmul/laravel-project-patfbd/README.md

 ## Features
 - Admin can manage application from back end.
-- Admin can add students information & Their result from back end. google map.
+- Admin can add students information & Their result from back end.
 - Students can check their result from Client-Side.

 ## Technology